 ANNOUNCING THE 2019 LINEUP!

-The Canadian Forces (CF) Snowbirds, 431 Air Demonstration Squadron are a Canadian icon comprised of Canadian Armed Forces (CAF) members and National Defense Public Service employees.
+The Canadian Forces (CF) Snowbirds, 431 Air Demonstration Squadron are a Canadian icon comprised of Canadian Armed Forces (CAF) members and National Defence Public Service employees.

 The Red Bull Air Force is a team assembled from the most accomplished and experienced aviation experts on the planet.
 They specialize in highly coordinated aerial jump demonstrations and continually push the limits of human flight.